5l1v3r1/pragmash/COMMANDS.md

 If the command is given three arguments, it generates the ordered list of integers starting with the first argument going to the second argument, stepping by the third argument each time.
 For example, `range 10 5 -2` yields `10\n8\n6`.

+### shuffle

+This command takes an array and returns an array.
+The resulting array will be permuted in a random order.

 ### sort

 This command takes an array and returns an array.
 The resulting array will be sorted alphabetically.